peteroupc/peteroupc.github.io/exporand.md

 If the integer part is not stored, it's assumed to be 0.
 If the sign is not stored, it's assumed to be positive.
 For example, an implementation can care only about PSRNs in the interval [0, 1] by storing only a fractional part.

-PSRNs ultimately represent a random variate between two others; one of the number's two bounds has the following form: sign * (integer part + fractional part), which is a lower bound if the PSRN is positive, or an upper bound if it's negative.
+PSRNs ultimately represent a random variate between two other numbers; one of the variate's two bounds has the following form: sign * (integer part + fractional part), which is a lower bound if the PSRN is positive, or an upper bound if it's negative.
 For example, if the PSRN stores a positive sign, the integer 3, and the fractional part \[3, 5, 6\] (in base 10), then the PSRN represents a random variate in the interval \[3.356, 3.357\].
 Here, one of the bounds is built using the PSRN's sign, integer part, and fractional part, and because the PSRN is positive, this is a lower bound.

 This section specifies two kinds of PSRNs: uniform and exponential.